 The most effective way to reduce the chances of a fire overtaking your warehouse rack is to have a fire sprinkler system installed within the rack system itself.
 At the first sign of a fire, it will be activated and either put the fire out completely or, at the very least, stop it from spreading throughout your warehouse.

 Another aspect, which is not as obvious, is maintaining the flue space within your rack system.
-Flue space is the small but significant space within the rack structure allow vertical lines of sight from the floor up to the ceiling.
+Flue space is the small but significant space within the rack structure that allows vertical lines of sight from the floor up to the ceiling.
 By keeping these flue spaces cleared of blockage caused by loads within the rack structure, this clearing allows for better efficiency in fire detection, quicker fire suppression, and a reduction of horizontally spreading fire.

 Flue spaces are clear vertical lines of sight from the floor up to the ceiling within rack storage areas